OnionIoT/documentation/docs/quickstart/intro.md

 ### Quickstart Video

-Follow along with our Omega2 Eval Board Quickstart video:
+Prefer visual instructions?
+Our Quickstart Video covers all the steps in this guide with clear visuals and explanations.
+Watch as we set up the Omega2 Eval Board from scratch, so you can follow along easily:

 ```mdx-code-block
 import LiteYouTubeEmbed from 'react-lite-youtube-embed';